mouryaa/covid19-spread-analysis/README.md

 # covid19-spread-analysis
-A Flask app to look at Covid spreak
+A Flask app to look at Covid spread